apache/cordova-plugin-network-information/doc/index.md

 - Windows Phone can't detect the type of cellular network connection.
     - `navigator.connection.type` is set to `Connection.CELL` for all cellular data.

+### Windows Quirks

+- When running in the Phone 8.1 emulator, always detects `navigator.connection.type` as `Connection.ETHERNET`.

 ### Tizen Quirks